Rust REST APIs

 Getting Started with REST APIs in Rust

-To build a REST API in Rust, we need:
+To build a REST API in Rust, you’ll mainly use three types of tools:

 cargo new rust-rest-api